sfiera/recipes/content/marshmallows.rst

 2. Bring to a boil over medium-high heat.
 3. After 2 minutes, ensure no crystals.
 4. Bring syrup to 117°C.
-5. Add gelatin to other half of water.
+5. Mix gelatin into remaining water.
 6. Pour syrup into gelatin gently.
 7. Beat until doubled or tripled in size.
 8. Mix in add-ins and beat to combine.